coreruleset/documentation/README.md

 ## Requirements

-Just download latest version of [Hugo binary](https://gohugo.io/getting-started/installing/) for your OS (Windows, Linux, Mac) : it’s that simple.
+You can edit the documentation on your local system.
+The only thing you need is the latest [Hugo binary](https://gohugo.io/getting-started/installing/) for your OS (Windows, Linux, Mac): it’s that simple.

-**Important: You will need the _extended_ version of Hugo, so be sure you download that one.**
+**Important: You need the _extended_ version of Hugo, so be sure you download that one.**

 ## Cloning this repository